 - a.
 Take the respirator apart and check all the valves and seats for dirt or grit anything that might cause a leak. - b.
 Then check all the parts for wear or damage, paying special attention to rubber or plastic parts which can deteriorate.
-Any damaged respirators are to be returned to the Coordinator for a replacement.
+Any damaged respirators are to be returned to the Office of Environmental Health & Safety.